 Action (Preemptive) vs Reaction (Reactive)

 When it comes to a human vs human situation action is always faster than reaction.
 Humans brains are all made up of the same stuff and operate in relatively similar fashion.
 We all have neurons, and our brains generally function with the same brain chemistry and processes.
 Most people will have approximately the same action-reaction potential with regard to response times.
 While there are of course exceptions, as in the case of extreme athletes, most people will fall within similar parameters.
 Below, the action vs. reaction concept is broken down into the four basic steps to processing information for the purposes of self-defence.
-The names given may be similar to standard process models but are simplified for the purposes of the self-defense model.
+The names given, in this case using PAFA**, may be similar to standard process models but are simplified for the purposes of the self-defense model.

 This is the initial identification of an attack or action.
 The “Oh-Shit” moment when you identify an imminent threat.